 From the mystical lands of Dolpa, the Upper Dolpo to Jomsom Trek lead to a beautiful high-altitude landscape to Annapurna.
-This trek is strenuous with five high passes over 5000 meters.
-Dolpo is ideal and enjoyable for monsoon spending thanks to its diverse terrain and vibrant culture.
+This trek is strenuous, with five high passes over 5000 meters.
+Dolpo is ideal and enjoyable for monsoon spending, thanks to its diverse terrain and vibrant culture.
 Located in the magnificent Himalayas, it is what we call an area with the “rain shadow.”
-Although the rain may help farmers in the lower areas to thrive, it does not increase the amount of plant growth.
+Although the rain may help farmers in the lower regions to thrive, it does not increase the amount of plant growth.
 If you are looking forward to clearing blue skies and the smell of crisp outdoors, it indeed starts to rain.

 The unique culture and historical monuments make it seem as if it came straight out of a storybook.
 The Upper Dolpo to Jomsom trek is the right way for those looking for an adventure route.
 There is no doubt that you could never be bothered by a distinct trail, from arid and dry high-altitude areas to subtropical and terraced rice paddies.

 What to expect in Upper Dolpo to Jomsom Trek?

 Day 3: Kathmandu - Nepalgunj

 Day 4: Nepalgunj to Juphal, then trek begins to Dunai.
 (2490 m)